Sanjit2328/ENTREPRENURE-HUB/README.md

 ## Novelty:

 ## Comprehensive Platform
-Eco-Sustain is more than just a tool to measure environmental impact; it integrates multiple aspects of sustainability into one platform, offering a holistic experience.
-This combination serves various needs:

 *Automates Business Planning:*
 Streamlines Decision Making - Offers data-driven recommendations and scenario analysis to help entrepreneurs make informed, strategic decisions quickly.